nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TAB home folder.

+**Q**: Why is editing of Position restricted?<br>
+**A**: TAB depicts the addressbook of a certain module at a certain period of time.
+Positions within TAB should be consistent in that time frame.
+For example, it would not make sense for a Student to become a Professor.

+**Q**: Why is editing of Tags restricted?<br>
+**A**: AB depicts the addressbook of a certain module at a certain period of time.
+Tags represent the module and tutorial group of a students.
+If a student were to drop the module halfway, he should be removed from TAB instead using the delete feature.

+**Q**: Why should there be only Persons from one module in each addressbook?
+This is a big limitation!<br>
+**A**: Not really.
+By only allowing Persons from one module in each addressbook, it ensures that your TAB is neat and streamlined.
+If you want to keep contacts across modules, please create a new TAB by using our `new` and `swap` features.

 **Q**: I just created a new book and nothing changed?<br>
 **A**: The new TAB's name appears at the bottom left corner.